 This section provides an overview of the Nepali Spell Checker app with a description of major features and documentation of its main functionalities.Contents

-Nepali Spell Checker makes it easy to spell-check in Nepali by utilizing data from the official Nepali dictionary and incorporating Nepali grammar rules.
+Nepali Spell Checker makes it easy to spell-check in Nepali by providing relevant and accurate suggestions.
 Potential misspelled words that are not found in the dictionary are presented with relevant suggestions (powered by a comprehensive set of Nepali words and phrases.)

 To spell-check, paste your Nepali text into the editor box and click the "Check Spelling" button.
 Nepali Spell Checker will analyze your text and if it finds a misspelled term, either a word or a phrase, it will provide you with relevant suggestions.
 You can, then, either replace the misspelled term with one of the suggestions or ignore the suggestions and not make the change.